fbpx

 Jan 19, 2023 - By Hayden Outdoors

-When it comes to vast swaths of land, it doesn’t seem like 300 yards would affect whether or not that land serves its purpose.
-Give a partial river bank here, take a slice of sand bar there; it’s all the same in the grand scheme, right?
+When it comes to vast swaths of land, it doesn’t seem like 300 yards affects if that land serves its purpose.
+Give a partial river bank here, take a slice of sand bar there.
+It’s all the same in the grand scheme, right?
 Not exactly, and according to professional recreational real estate agents, Jake Hyland and Taylor Dunnigan, definitely not when it comes to looking for prime waterfowl hunting land.
 Spend a moment talking with these two about finding the perfect property for duck hunting, and you’ll quickly learn how situational an effort it is.
 “Acre-to-acre, foot-to-foot,” according to Taylor.

 We spent some time with Jake and Taylor – goose and bird dog pictures mounted on the wall squarely behind them – to learn more about finding the ideal waterfowl property and getting their expert advice on buying duck or goose hunting land.